-50,200 AF Recharged
+2004 - 2006: 50,200 AF Recharged

-75,600 AF Recharged
+2010 - 2012: 75,600 AF Recharged

-Water levels at the Mission Creek Monitoring Well rose nearly 300 feet, indicating an increase in the quantity of groundwater in storage through 2012.
-Low recharge in 2013 resulted in a drop in water level of approximately 110 feet.
+Water levels at the Mission Creek Monitoring Well rose nearly 250 feet, indicating an increase in the quantity of groundwater in storage through 2012.
+Low recharge in 2013 and 2014 resulted in a drop in water level of approximately 87 feet since the end of 2012.

-Mission Springs Water District also reads groundwater levels monthly at each of its wells within the Mission Creek Subbasin.
+MSWD also reads groundwater levels monthly at each of its wells within the Mission Creek Subbasin.

-Exhibit 7 includes hydrographs for a collection of Mission Springs Water District's groundwater wells and the Mission Creek Monitoring Well within the Mission Creek Subbasin in comparison with the total annual quantities of water delivered to the Mission Creek spreading grounds.
+Exhibit 7 includes hydrographs for a collection of MSWD's groundwater wells and the Mission Creek Monitoring Well within the Mission Creek Subbasin in comparison with the total annual quantities of water delivered to the Mission Creek Spreading Grounds.
 This comparison clearly indicates that the recharge program has benefitted the wells within the subbasin.